leon4rd/test/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## Why did the cookie cry?
+## Because his mother was a wafer so long